If you are a senior and have no insurance, finding free places for burial is often an overwhelming challenge.

 Veterans may also be eligible for burial assistance from the Department of Veterans Affairs (VA).
 This includes reimbursement for burial expenses such as plot fees, transportation costs, headstones, markers or medallions and other related items.

-Additionally, veterans are entitled to receive an American flag draped casket cover during military funerals as well as access to VA national cemeteries where they may be buried at no cost.
+Additionally, the Veterans Affairs provides an American flag draped casket cover during military funerals, as well as access to VA national cemeteries where they may be buried at no cost.

 Medicaid (which is different than Medicare) is another program that offers financial assistance with funeral costs in some states through its Funeral Expense Program – which covers basic services like: